Editorial ranking 456 parks ranked

 New Jersey

-Why it ranks: Paddlers, birders, and anglers will get the most out of this place.
+Why it ranks: Paddlers, birders, and anglers will find this stretch worth the trip.

 NPS/BieriNational Park